If you’re like most business owners you fall into one of two groups:

 7. The WordPress community.
 With so many users it’s only natural that a huge, active, and generous community has sprung up to provide support, exchange ideas, and make WordPress better for everyone.
 You can connect with the community on the official WordPress forum or in person at WordCamp events around the world.

 8. WordPress is ready for the mobile web.
 If you assume your customers are visiting your website from a full-sized computer, think again.
 Mobile website usage is exploding.
-If your website doesn’t look great and work well on a smartphone or tablet your customers will skip your site and go somewhere else.
+If your site doesn’t look great and work well on a smartphone or tablet, your customers will skip your site and go somewhere else.

 Many WordPress themes are designed to be responsive (aka mobile-friendly), meaning your customers won’t be challenged to use your website on their smartphones.
 And the WordPress dashboard is designed to work on smartphones as well as full-sized PCs — so you can easily manage your website from anywhere.

 10. WordPress is open source.
 Unlike other website building tools WordPress is open source and free from commercial restrictions and limitations.
-That means you can use the software anyway you choose and host your website anywhere you choose.
+That means you can use the software any way you choose and host your website anywhere you choose.
 All without fear that changes in someone else’s business model will have an adverse impact one of your most important business assets.
+A related benefit is that WordPress costs less than commercial alternatives.